pravega/pravega-sensor-collector/README.md

 #### Parquet

-Parquet files must not have special characters or spaces in their header.
-Data is parsed to efficiently produce events in JSON format.
+Parquet data is parsed to efficiently produce events in JSON format.
 When possible, integers and floating point values will be converted to their corresponding JSON data types.

 The script [run-with-gradle-parquet-files-ingest.sh](pravega-sensor-collector\scripts\run-with-gradle-parquet-file-ingest.sh) can be edited for testing.